How a Short-Term Mission Trip Grew My Desire to Go Overseas - Radical

 From worshiping in another language to experiencing a small part of the global church of Christ, the Lord gave me a heart for the nations in Iquitos; a heart that more deeply desires those worldwide to hear the name of Christ and his gospel.
 I am thankful for how our God allowed me to see his presence in another part of the world and how that experience molded me to love God’s people across the globe.

-Grayson Pease is an MDiv student at Beeson Divinity School.
-He formerly served as the Executive Director of Multiply Groups in Birmingham, Alabama.
-He is a member of Redeemer Community Church.
+Grayson Pease is on staff at Redeemer Community Church in Birmingham, Alabama.
+He formerly served as the Executive Director of Multiply Groups at Samford University.